cloe-lang/cloe/README.md

   - Everything is a value; no object system
   - The syntax and macro system
 - OCaml
-  - The syntax close to pure lambda calculus and mutual recursion
+  - The syntax close to pure lambda calculus and of mutual recursion

 ## License